Broseki/Wallflower/README.md

 You will need to change the IP address in the client to match your server address.

 You will be dropped into a room unique to your one-time pad.

+# PLEASE NOTE
+This was written when I was is high school.
+I would make a ton of changes if I was working on this now (I may fix it soon).
+For one, I would create a server that pushes updates to clients instead of clients pulling updates.
+I would also use a combination of a ont-time pad and a bitwise XOR cipher as this would allow any type of data to be passed through, rather than just text.
+This system is secure, it just has a not-so-good design in terms of server software, and data encoding.